 Beside all the yellow and orange tones, the fish needed just a hint of glimmer, so I added some metallic thread to its scales.

-To see other animals (parrot and sheep) I’ve made for the book, click here.
+To see other animals and illustrations I’ve made for the book, click here.

 To keep up with new posts, subscribe to this blog (top right column on the home page).
 If you’d like to see more frequent photos tracking the projects in my studio, please follow me on Facebook and/or Instagram.